-Week 1 was all about recognizing your limiting beliefs, uncovering hurtful memories, and remembering people who contributed to your creative journey in both positive and negative ways.
+Week 1 was all about recognizing my limiting beliefs, uncovering hurtful memories, and remembering people who contributed to my creative journey in both positive and negative ways.

 Starting something new is always hard.
 While I definitely could have been better with morning pages (only 3/7 days done right), my Artist’s date was really enjoyable.

 On the way out of my local library, I dropped by a tiny nook that I never paid any attention to.
 To my surprise, it had a tall window next to the few bookshelves (the only things I noticed there before), as well as a rocking chair!

 This is the thing about me – I tend to stay on the beaten path.
 I like my life being relatively predictable and boring.
 Most days I go about my business in a very utilitarian way.
 Some days I don’s pay attention to the way “outside” looks like, and if you ask me what’s the weather like, I might have trouble answering that.
 As a bonus feature of this kind of lifestyle, I get my breath taken away during those times that I actually look up at the sky.
 Living on Cape Cod, the view is breathtaking most times 🙂

 So I spent half an hour in a rocking chair, just rocking softly and thinking about stuff.
 It was a great half hour that left me feeling a little bit sad, a little bit happy, and mostly excited.
 There are changes happening in my life right now, and although most changes are really welcome, it feels like an end of an era.
 I’m really glad I got to spend this quiet half hour in a place that I’ve seen a million times, yet haven’t really experienced before, and allowed myself a quiet reflection session instead of rushing my day forward.